jzappitello/FLL/src/blog/january-minutes.md

 ---
-pageName: january-meeting-minutes
+pageName: hanuary-news
-blogTitle: Jan 2023 FLL Board Meeting
+blogTitle: Jan 2023 FLL News
-titleTag: 18 Jan 2023 Friends of the Logan Library Board Meeting
+titleTag: 18 Jan 2023 Friends of the Logan Library News
-blogDescription: Meeting minutes from the Friends of the Logan Library Board Meeting in January 18, 2023
+blogDescription: News Updates for the Friends of the Logan Library in January 2023
 author: Jordan Zappitello
 date: 2023-01-18T16:30:18.253Z
 tags: